Log Management and Analytics

 Combined Access Log Config

-Default vhost combined access log config allows for a combined access log for those vhosts without specific location config.
+Default vhost combined access log config allows for a combined access log for those vhosts without a specific location config.
 Change this config if a new location is desired.

 Example: